Va'aiga Tukuitonga

 Va'aiga Paotama Tukuitonga is a Niuean politician and former Cabinet Minister.
-She is member of the Niue Assembly for the village of Alofi North.
+She is a member of the Niue Assembly for the village of Alofi North.

 Tukuitonga was educated at Victoria University of Wellington.
-She has previously worked as a Justice of Peace, public servant, and schoolteacher.
+She has previously worked as a Justice of the Peace, public servant, and schoolteacher.
 She was first elected to the Assembly in the 1999 elections, defeating sitting Premier Frank Lui in his own seat.
-She was re-elected at the 2002 and 2005 elections, and appointed to the Cabinet of Young Vivian as Minister of Education after the latter.
-She was elected unopposed at the 2008 election.
+She was re-elected in the 2002 and 2005 elections, and appointed to the Cabinet of Young Vivian as Minister of Education after the latter.
+She was elected unopposed in the 2008 election.

-In 2013 Tukuitonga blamed Niue's falling population on the use of contraception.
+In 2013, Tukuitonga blamed Niue's falling population on the use of contraception.

+Tukuitonga retired from politics in the 2023 Niuean general election.